SNMWTL REGULATIONS AND RULES

 DIVISIONS: The league will be open to all divisions, provided there are at least six teams per division, except for an entry level team or lowest division.
 (The entry level division has no minimum requirements.)
 The divisions are 1 - 6.
 The Board will try to maintain no more than 10 teams per division for scheduling purposes.
 The Executive Board reserves the right to reclassify any team or player.

 1. A team consists of one singles positions and five doubles positions.
-A team roster must include at least 15 members, but not more than 30 members.
+A team roster must include at least 15 members, but not more than 30 members except clubs with only one team or the lowest level team at clubs with multiple teams can have up to 35 members.

 2. Clubs in a particular division may field a team consisting of members of two clubs ONLY; this is a combo team.